dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Unidentified Curio.md

 What could this strange novelty item be?
 Bring it to the curio identification table in the Museum to identify it.

-raritiy: Rare
+item_can_sell: True

-sell value: 10 Mews
+item_mews_value: 10

+item_mole_cash_value: 0

+item_rarity: Rare

+item_sorting_priority: 99901

+item_uid: Unidentified Curio

 # shops selling Unidentified Curio:

 coco_festival_shop_name sells it for 3 festival tokens.

   can buy it when meeting conditions:

-filter_autumn = True

-filter_spring = True

-filter_summer = True

-filter_winter = True
+    - it is autumn

+    - it is spring

+    - it is summer

+    - it is winter

 molu_shop_name sells it for 250 mole cash.